sridharan11152/960-grid-system/README.md

 SRIDHARAN

-Assignment1:Webpage design using html5 and css3 in 960 grid system :Present in folder : "Assignment 1"
+Webpage describing various tourist spots in India .It is designed using html5 and css3 in 960 grid system.